lammps/lammps/doc/src/fix_npt_asphere.rst

 """"""""""""

 This fix is part of the ASPHERE package.
 It is only enabled if LAMMPS was built with that package.
-See the :doc:`Build package <Build_package>` doc page for more info.
+See the :doc:`Build package <Build_package>` page for more info.

 This fix requires that atoms store torque and angular momentum and a quaternion as defined by the :doc:`atom_style ellipsoid <atom_style>`